GrantBirki/gl/src/pages/hotel.md

 We have booked out the entire inn for the wedding weekend for guests to stay in.

+Please wait for further instructions on how to book or individually select your room.

 ### Details

 - [Website](https://www.pinschowerinn.com/)